 $ sudo chef-server-ctl reconfigure

-This command will set up all of the required components, including Erchef, RabbitMQ, PostgreSQL, and all of the cookbooks that are used by chef-solo to maintain Chef Server 11.x.
+This command will set up all of the required components, including Erchef, RabbitMQ, and PostgreSQL.

 Verify the installation of Chef Server 11.x by running the following command: